kevinboss/port/README.md

   - DEBUG=1
 ```

-A default .port file will be created in your user profile of you don't manually create one
+A default .port file will be created in your user profile if you don't manually create one

 ## How to use it